For COVID-19 Updates and Information on Influenza Vaccinations — ClickHERE

 - Setting quality assurance programs to ensure the continuing competence of pharmacists

 Elected Council members serve for a two-year term and may serve consecutive terms.
-The immediate past president serves an additional two-year term while the appointed public representatives serve for the term, as determined by the Minister of Health.
+The immediate past president serves an additional two-year term while the appointed public representatives serve for the term, as determined by the Minister of Health, Seniors and Active Living.

 Council meetings are held at the College office, 200 Taché Avenue, Winnipeg MB and by videoconference.